 Step 2: Choose Some Keywords

-As you can see, there are short and long keywords.
+As you can see, there are short and long-tail keywords.
 This is important because it targets a broader range of search queries.
 In just this short list, you see a range of keywords that target people in every phase of the marketing funnel.
 There are basic terms, such as “LED headlights” for those people who are just getting started in the buying process.
 There are slightly more in depth terms, such as ” LED headlights vs HID” for those diving deeper into research.
 The next phase is the consumer ready to buy, so they are searching terms like, “LED headlights near me”.
 The final phase are the customers who have already bought the headlights.
 They are searching terms like, ” LED headlights flicker”.

 Step 3: Create Content

-Now that you have your keywords, it is time to start creating content.
-Commit to this step of the automotive SEO strategy by creating long form content that is value rich.
+Now that you have your keywords, it is time to start creating quality content.
+Commit to this step of the automotive digital marketing strategy by creating long form content that is value rich.
 None of your posts should be less than 500 words.
 It’s really better to aim for 1,000 or more words.
 Use headers, lists, bullet points, and other formatting tools to break up the content and make it easier to read or scan through.